ozone-his/ozone-docs/docs/users/openmrs-senaite.md

 ### **3** &nbsp; SENAITE Analyses ⭆ OpenMRS Lab Results Bundle

-When an analysis request's analyses (or lab results) have been submitted in SENAITE, the lab results bundle is saved into OpenMRS as an array of obs.
+When an analysis request's analyses (or lab results) have been submitted, verified and published in SENAITE, the lab results bundle is saved into OpenMRS as an array of obs.

 ``` mermaid
 flowchart LR